The Great Mile And Beyond

 Glencoe to Bridge of Orchy - The A82 made me forget I was on a journey, as I was completely in awe of the dramatic landscape.

 Ruthin to Machynlleth - The A5 -A470.
-I don’t think I’ve ever seen so many motorbikes enroute, a Mecca of motorcycles.
+I don’t think I’ve ever seen so many motorbikes en route, a Mecca of motorcycles.
 It was a very scenic ride, which made the journey just as much fun as when I first arrived at the rally.
-There were a selection of mountain twisties, with stunning scenery around every bend and over every crest.
+There was a selection of mountain twisties, with stunning scenery around every bend and over every crest.